 I did not choose this study as an example because it is a poor study.
 I chose it because it is arguably the best.

 “Clear information on best treatments and what to expect of them.”
 Really?

 First, do no harm

 Many health insurance companies discriminate against psychotherapy.
 Congress has passed laws mandating mental health “parity” (equal coverage for medical and mental health conditions) but health insurers circumvent them.
-This has led to class action lawsuits against health insurance companies, but discrimination continues.
+This has led to class action lawsuits against health insurance companies, but discrimination persists.

-One way that health insurers circumvent parity laws is by shunting patients to the briefest and cheapest therapies.
+One way health insurers circumvent parity laws is by shunting patients to the briefest and cheapest therapies.
 Another way is by making therapy so impersonal and dehumanizing that patients drop out.
 Health insurers do not publicly say the treatment decisions are driven by economic self-interest.
 They say the treatments are scientifically proven—and point to treatment guidelines like those just issued by the APA.

-It’s bad enough that most Americans don’t have adequate mental health coverage without also being gaslighted and told that inadequate therapy is the best therapy.
+It’s bad enough that most Americans don’t have adequate mental health coverage without also being gaslighted and told that inadequate therapy is the "best" therapy.

 The APA’s ethics code begins, “Psychologists strive to benefit those with whom they work and take care to do no harm.”
-APA has an honorable history of fighting for patients’ access to good care and against health insurance company abuses.
+APA has an honorable history of fighting for patients’ access to quality care and against health insurance company abuses.

 Jonathan Shedler, PhD is a Clinical Associate Professor at the University of Colorado School of Medicine.
 He lectures to professional audiences nationally and internationally and provides online clinical consultation and supervision to mental health professionals worldwide.
 Like his Facebook page to learn about new posts or discuss this one.

 © 2017 by Jonathan Shedler